 Many senior Nazi war criminals were never sentenced for their roles during the Holocaust.
 Some, like Adolf Hitler and Heinrich Himmler committed suicide as the war came to an end.
 Many escaped Germany and were never found.
 However, international efforts to bring those responsible for the Holocaust to justice began after the war and have continued into recent years.

 The Nuremberg Trials

 After the war, judges from the Allied powers convened to bring the most senior Nazis to trial for war crimes and crimes against humanity.
 These took place in Nuremberg, Germany between 1945 and 1946.
-22 top Nazis were bought before the court, with 12 being sentenced to death.
+22 top Nazis were brought before the court, with 12 being sentenced to death.
+12 further trials then took place.
+From the total of 199 defendants, 37 were sentenced to death (including the 12 from the first trial).
 The main focus of the trials was on the role played by senior Nazis in starting World War Two, and not specifically their involvement in the Holocaust.

 The Nuremberg Trials were one of the most important innovations in the history of international law, and set a precedent which led to future international tribunals.
 Over 50 years later, in 2002, the International Criminal Court (ICC) was established as a permanent tribunal to prosecute individuals for genocide, crimes against humanity, war crimes, and the crime of aggression.
 123 States are members of the ICC.